TRAINING

 There are four sets of progressive tests, bronze, silver, gold and platinum; and a certificate is provided as you go through the levels.
 These are optional tests and can be taken between efficiency tests, to help you prepare.
 The syllabi of the progressive tests allow you to progress in small steps from one efficiency test to another, and as such are an excellent way to ensure that you have covered everything you will need to know in Riding and Road Sense, as well as Horsemastership, before you attempt the D, D+, C and C+ efficiency tests in turn.

 The Progressive Tests are voluntary, and allow you and your Pony Club Branch committee to assess your progress towards the next efficiency test.
+The syllabi files for each of the progressive tests are obtainable from your branch DC.

 Study and pass the Bronze Progressive Tests (level 3, then 2, then 1) before attempting the D test.